xiaohulugo/PointCloudSegmentation/README.md

 Prerequisites:
 ---
 1. OpenCV > 2.4.x
+2. OpenMP
-2. ANN (included in this repository)
+3. ANN (included in this repository)

 Usage:
 ---